 Targeted Drug Delivery

-In the field of neuroscience, for example, targeted stimulation of very specific regions of the brain could improve the efficacy and reduce side effects of various psychoactive drugs.
+In neuroscience, for example, targeted stimulation of particular regions of the brain could improve the efficacy and reduce the side effects of various psychoactive drugs.
 This idea of deep brain stimulation has already been proven to work in clinical trials dealing with treatment-resistant depression.
 Targeted drug therapy isn’t just useful to psychiatrists and applies to almost every branch of medicine.
 In oncology, the biggest limitation of the most effective chemotherapy treatments is that it also kills healthy cells.
-This is why researchers are investigating the scope of both nanocarriers and chemotherapeutic agents that can be used for self-assembling stable nanoparticles.
-In the field of Cardiology, researchers are already working with nanotechnology to deliver cardiac stem cells specifically to heart tissue that is damaged.
+This is why researchers investigate the scope of both nanocarriers and chemotherapeutic agents that can be used for self-assembling stable nanoparticles.
+In Cardiology, researchers are already working with nanotechnology to deliver cardiac stem cells specifically to heart tissue that is damaged.

 With advances in engineering, it will eventually be possible to create smart nanomedical devices and nanorobots that will even be able to move using their own power and independently assess the need for intervention in specific locations.

-Growing antibiotic resistance is one of the greatest problems, threatening to undermine much of the progress that has been achieved through modern medicine.
+Growing antibiotic resistance is one of the greatest problems, threatening to undermine much of the progress achieved through modern medicine.
 This is particularly notable with ‘gram

 Some of these applications already show great potential, with studies demonstrating that nanoparticles vehicles can be used to transport antibiotics into target cells, which otherwise have poor permeability.
-This improved permeability is achieved not just through endocytosis, but also through the interaction of nanoparticle materials with surface lipids.
+This improved permeability is achieved not just through endocytosis but also through the interaction of nanoparticle materials with surface lipids.
 Such use of nanotechnology also offers other advantages, as it allows complex drug combinations to be delivered in a targeted manner, reducing the likelihood of bacteria developing resistance.
-Researchers at MIT also found that silicon nanoparticles could be used to deliver an antimicrobial peptide to significantly lower bacterial levels in animal studies.
-They were looking specifically at the Pseudomonas aeruginosa bacterium, which causes a gram-negative infection that can result in pneumonia.
-If viable, such methods could also be employed in the fight against other bacterial infections such as tuberculosis, which are otherwise becoming increasingly hard to treat.
+Researchers at MIT also found that silicon nanoparticles could deliver an antimicrobial peptide to significantly lower bacterial levels in animal studies.
+They were looking specifically at the Pseudomonas aeruginosa bacterium, which causes a gram-negative infection resulting in pneumonia.
+If viable, such methods could also be employed to fight against other bacterial infections such as tuberculosis, which are otherwise becoming increasingly hard to treat.

 You’d be mistaken for thinking that the scope of nanotechnology in medicine is limited to drug delivery.
-There are a number of nanotechnology-based therapies in development that are aimed at improving wound healing and the repair of damaged tissue through their intrinsic properties itself.
-Most of these engineering and research activities seek to address the chronic nature of non-healing wounds, such as when dealing with diabetes, and complications that result from them.
-The use of nanomaterials offers several advantages because of its versatility and customizable nature in terms of physicochemical properties.
+There are several nanotechnology-based therapies in development that are aimed at improving wound healing and the repair of damaged tissue through their intrinsic properties themselves.
+Most of these engineering and research activities seek to address the chronic nature of non-healing wounds, such as when dealing with diabetes and complications that result from them.
+The use of nanomaterials offers several advantages because of its versatility and customizable nature in physicochemical properties.
 Their high surface area to volume ratio improves the chances of desirable interaction with the target area and better permeation into the wound.
-These features have also been shown to facilitate a controlled and sustainable release of therapeutics aimed at speeding up the healing process.
+These features have also been shown to facilitate a controlled and sustainable release of therapeutics to speed up the healing process.

 Researchers have been investigating the potential use of silver and zinc oxide nanoparticles in hydrogel-based wound dressings.
 Such techniques have been found to help reduce inflammation by modulating cytokines and reducing scar formation.
 Both silver and zinc-based nanomaterials also have varying degrees of antibacterial activity, lowering the risk of wound infection.
 In vivo studies found that zinc-based composite bandages have higher swelling ability and cytocompatibility, promoting both re-epithelialization and collagen deposition.
 Unfortunately, both materials are not viable yet because of high toxicity concerns and the need for more research.
 Carbon-based nanomaterials are more promising in this regard, as findings suggest that derivatives from carbon fullerenes may also serve as therapeutic agents because of antioxidant and anti-inflammatory properties.
 One study also demonstrated the efficacy of graphene oxide (GO) nanosheets to induce faster healing of infected wounds with photothermal treatment.

 Researchers from Cornell University published some interesting findings back in 2013.
 They found that gold-iron oxide hybrid nanoparticles selectively bind to tumor tissue, allowing for precise photothermal treatment with laser irradiation.
 The application of near-infrared lasers causes heating of the nanoparticles to destroy just the tumor tissue, leaving healthy tissue unscathed.
-Similarly, gold-based nanocarriers may also be used to deliver chemotherapy agents, while lasers can be used to refine the site of release and to trigger it.
+Similarly, gold-based nanocarriers may also be used to deliver chemotherapy agents, while lasers can refine the site of release and trigger it.
 Just last year, researchers at Purdue University developed nanocarriers to improve chemotherapy targeting.
-Their method involves the use of polyol-modified nanoparticles that identify the target cells and tissue by investigating blood vessels in the region.
+Their method involves using polyol-modified nanoparticles that identify the target cells and tissue by investigating blood vessels in the region.
 According to their findings, the nanoparticles were able to enter tumors through interaction with the vascular lining.

 In addition to increasing chemotherapy options, these advancements in nanotechnology will help to reduce dosage requirements, further restricting the risk of side effects.
-The latest advancements involve the use of magnetic nanoparticles which are absorbed by tumors and then heated to cause their destruction.
-In this scenario, the nanoparticles are hyperthermia is induced with alternating magnetic fields rather than with lasers.
+The latest advancements involve using magnetic nanoparticles, which are absorbed by tumors and then heated to cause their destruction.
+In this scenario, the nanoparticles are hyperthermia-induced with alternating magnetic fields rather than with lasers.

 Diagnostics and Biomonitoring

-The area of data collection in medicine is also undergoing a transformation thanks to nanotechnology.
+The area of data collection in medicine is also transforming thanks to nanotechnology.
 Although still largely in the development phase, there are several ongoing clinical trials for nano-based therapeutics.
-In the meantime, there are already a number of medical screening tests that use nanoparticles, the best known being gold nanoparticles in home pregnancy detection kits.
-In the context of cancer and other diseases, researchers are looking at ways to use nanodevices to detect biomarkers in blood, such as proteins associated with cancer, tumor cells or DNA, and so on.
+In the meantime, there are already several medical screening tests that use nanoparticles, the best known being gold nanoparticles in home pregnancy detection kits.
+Researchers are looking at ways to use nanodevices to detect biomarkers in blood, such as proteins associated with cancer, tumor cells or DNA, and so on in the context of cancer and other diseases.
 More refined nanodevices in the future will also be able to analyze genetic data to evaluate a patient’s disease risk, progression, and treatment options.

 Nanotechnology can help advance diagnostics significantly through the use of nanosensors, which are being studied to improve the efficiency and accuracy of gene sequencing to detect and treat genetic diseases.
-Quantum dots may be linked to partial DNA sequences or proteins to bond with very specific materials that can then be observed through their glow.
-The use of DNA nanodevices with molecular recognition capabilities will allow doctors to track tumor progression and measure responsiveness to treatment therapies.
-The potential applications extend beyond cancer care as such technology is easily adaptable to aid screening and monitoring of other diseases.
-Such developments will greatly improve the efficiency of testing allowing for less invasive and more cost efficient methods of testing.
+Quantum dots may be linked to partial DNA sequences or proteins to bond with particular materials that can then be observed through their glow.
+DNA nanodevices with molecular recognition capabilities will allow doctors to track tumor progression and measure responsiveness to treatment therapies.
+The potential applications extend beyond cancer care as such technology is easily adaptable to aid screening and monitor other diseases.
+Such developments will greatly improve testing efficiency, allowing for less invasive and more cost-efficient methods of testing.

-The ambitious “Brain” Initiative (Brain Research through Advancing Innovative Neurotechnologies) project depends on the use of various types of nanotechnology, such as nano-scale diamond particles.
+The ambitious “Brain” Initiative (Brain Research through Advancing Innovative Neurotechnologies) project depends on using various types of nanotechnology, such as nano-scale diamond particles.
 These nanoparticles would allow scientists to look at brain activity in much greater detail, giving us insights into the precise mechanics of seizures and other brain disorders.
-This would in turn allow for more targeted treatments that yield better results with lower risk.
-Carbon nanotubes are also being studied and developed to enhance the delivery of targeted drugs and to carry signals between individual neurons.
+This would, in turn, allow for more targeted treatments that yield better results with lower risk.
+Carbon nanotubes are also being studied and developed to enhance targeted drug delivery and carry signals between individual neurons.
 When considering how significant the benefits of brain stimulation are even when using existing electrode implants, the possibilities with nanotechnology do appear limitless.
 This could allow doctors to restore brain function to some extent in cases where tissue damage from stroke or infection impairs electrical signaling between neurons.
-If such technology could be used to create neural prosthetic devices it could address current problems associated with large implant size and material, including trauma and inflammation.
+If such technology could create neural prosthetic devices, it could address current problems associated with large implant size and material, including trauma and inflammation.

 To a large extent, the scope of nanotechnology to advance modern medicine is only limited by our imaginations.
-Concepts that were once regarded as far-fetched or fanciful are already being realized with nanotechnology and the coming decades are going to be some of the most exciting for this field of development.
+Concepts that were once regarded as far-fetched or fanciful are already being realized with nanotechnology.
+The coming decades are going to be some of the most exciting for this field of development.